The fight against AIDS, tuberculosis and malaria: France’s commitment

 State of play in the fight against AIDS, tuberculosis and malaria

-The international community’s commitment, especially since the creation of the Global Fund in 2002, has helped bring about immense progress against major pandemics, making it possible to move towards the goal of ending them by 2030 (SDG 3).
+The international community’s efforts, especially since the creation of the Global Fund in 2002, have helped bring about immense progress against major pandemics, making it possible to move towards the goal of ending them by 2030 (SDG 3).
 Poverty, weak health systems, gender inequality, stigmatization and human rights violations are some of the main causes of difficulties accessing prevention, screening and treatment.
 At the same time, the spread of resistances to treatments and insecticides is a growing threat to the progress made in the last decade.

 HIV/AIDS